tradingview/rest_integrations_docs/source/FAQ.rst

    6. Then you get this token in all other requests to your REST server in the ``Authorization`` header.

 Can we use the same Client ID in both staging and production environments?
-   The Сlient IDs for each of the :ref:`6 environments connections <trading-environments>` must be unique, this is a requirement of our security team.
+   The Client IDs for each of the :ref:`6 environments connections <trading-environments>` must be unique, this is a requirement of our security team.
 The TradingView website in the sandbox or production can be connected to only 1 broker's environment at a time.

 Are you able to support the OAuth2 Client Credentials Grant for authorizing to our server?
    Our client uses OAuth 2.0 JWT Bearer Flow.
 Please check out `ServerOAuth2Bearer`_ section in our specs.
 We need X.509 cert to sign the JWT.
-Our client forms the JWT, signs it and sends it in the body of the POST request as assertion field and expects to get a token in response.
+Our client forms the JWT, signs it and sends it in the body of the POST request as ``assertion`` field and expects to get a token in response.

 Authorization
 -------------